Another failed attempt by Mariners’ ‘opener’ results in 6-4 defeat against Royals

 Servais called on Milone to end the threat.
 Milone gave up a run-scoring single to Jorge Bonifacio and then struck out Nicky Lopez to end the inning.

 So, in six starts using an ‘opener’ reliever, three have allowed three runs, two have been scoreless and one has allowed two runs.
 Seattle is 2-4 in those games, winning the two games in which it had a scoreless first inning.
-Unfortunately, the runs allowed count just as much in the first inning as the eighth and ninth.
+Unfortunately, the runs allowed in the first inning count just as much as the ones in the eighth and ninth.

 Scott, Austin Adams, Gerson Bautista and Cory Gearrin have all tried as the opener with uneven success.
 Adams might have the best stuff and mentality to make it work.
 But with Brandon Brennan on the injured list, Adams is being saved to pitch in late leverage situations.
 Servais admitted that in an ideal situation he’d have one specific reliever handle it.

 “The way our rotation is set up and how we are using it, it’s not back-to-back days and set up for that one guy that go out and throw up a zero,” Servais said.
 “It’s been a challenge so far.
 I still believe in the opener.
 You are trying to win the game.
 You are trying to manage the game.
-I know it’s a little different for most fans and most people to grasp a hold of it.
+I know it’s a little different for most fans and most people to grasp ahold of it.
 But seven innings, three runs, we’ll take that all night long and every night.”

 Down 2-0, the Mariners cut the lead in half in the fourth inning.
 Tom Murphy led off with a single and later scored on Dee Gordon’s fielder’s choice.